 Tiered shelves:

 Tier shelving for canned goods works well, but you have to be vigilant and push the older cans forward so you can see them.
-They can also be used for mason jars that store other dried foods.
+They can also be used for mason jars (Affiliate Link) that store other dried foods.

 Sturdy Single shelves: